 It's an offence to abandon a vehicle anywhere on the highway (roads and pavements) or public land.
+There are different ways to make a report.

 If you suspect a vehicle has been abandoned on the highway, please report it to the police.